How to Relist on eBay: An eBay Relist Guide to Boost Sales

 • You’re selling seasonal items and the peak season is coming up

-How often should you relist eBay items?
+How often should you relist on eBay?

 While eBay relisting your stale listings is a good strategy, you should also take care not to do it too often.
 Let your listings gather data and watchers first.
 If it performs well, you may not even have to relist it for a while.